Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • outbound traffic to UDP port 6060

-Ports needed by STAS is described in section "1.
-How STAS works > d) Summary of ports"
+Ports needed by STAS are described in section "1.
+How STAS works > d) Summary of ports."

-Windows Firewall rules are applied on network profile (Domain, Private, Public).
-Make sure above Windows Firewall rules are applied to correct network profile.
+Windows Firewall rules are applied to the network profile (Domain, Private, Public).
+Make sure the above Windows Firewall rules are applied to the correct network profile.

-To make STAS works without problem, STA Collector has to communicate with all workstations via the workstation poll method.
+To ensure that STAS works without problems, the STA Collector must communicate with all workstations via the workstation poll method.

-In above configuration, we configured STA Collector to use WMI as workstation polling method.
+In the configuration, we configured STA Collector to use WMI as a workstation polling method.

-We need verify STA Collector can communicate with any AD workstation via WMI:
+We need to verify that the STA Collector can communicate with any AD workstation via WMI:

-• Go to member server installed with STA Collector,
+• Go to the member server installed with STA Collector,

-• Open STAS, go to Advanced > Troubleshooting > STAS Polling Utilities > WMI Verification, enter IP address of a workstation, and test
+• Open STAS, go to Advanced > Troubleshooting > STAS Polling Utilities > WMI Verification, enter the IP address of a workstation, and test.

 It should be successful.
-Otherwise, please check Windows GPO configuration for wmi in section "5.
-Configure Windows AD GPO > b) Allow inbound WMI on AD computers"
+Otherwise, check the Windows GPO configuration for WMI in section "5.
+Configure Windows AD GPO > b) Allow inbound WMI on AD computers."

 a) check STAS live users